furantuturu/furantuturu/README.md

 ## 🚀 About Me
-Forming myself to become full stack developer
+Forming myself to become full stack developer.

 ## 🛠 Skills